-It’s a familiar debate for many pet lovers: Which makes the best pet, cats or dogs?
+It’s a familiar debate for many pet lovers: which makes the best pet, cats or dogs and puppies?
 Well, Choosi has conducted some research on the subject, and they have the answer.
 Read on to discover whether Australians prefer cats or dogs as pets, as well as how much they are willing to spend and what their favourite names are for their beloved pets.

 Why We Love Our Pets – Australians say they choose to keep pets because pet ownership is good for their mental well-being and health.
 Their pet makes them feel happier in general, and the best things about their cute canines and furry felines are the companionship and unconditional love they give.
 The toughest aspects of pet ownership are paying for food and medical expenses.

 Are Dogs Winning the Cats Versus Dogs Battle?
 Yes, it’s official.
 Choosi found that more people in Australia own a dog than a cat, with 49.7 per cent owning a dog, 24.7 per cent owning a cat, and 25.6 per cent of Australians owning both a cat and a dog.

 Of these dog owners, 75 per cent own one dog, and 24.7 per cent own two or more dogs.
 But cat lovers are more likely than dog lovers to own more than one cat — 65.4 per cent of cat owners have just one feline friend, and 34.6 own two or more cats.

 Further, 57.4 per cent of Western Australians own a dog only as opposed to only 45.2 per cent of Victorians.

 So, why do dog lovers love dogs so much, and cat lovers prefer cats?
 The data in the report shows that dog lovers choose dogs because they are more loyal, fun, responsive, and friendly.
 On the other hand, cat owners choose cats over dogs because they are quieter, easier to keep in a small place, cleaner, less smelly, and more independent.